Skip to content

 Dataset updates

 Each year, the tree cover loss, drivers of tree cover loss, and burned area are updated.
-In 2023 and 2024, a few model input data sets and constants were changed as well, as described below.
-Please refer to this blog post for more information.
+Since 2023, multiple model input data sets and constants have been changed to improve accuracy and incorporate the latest scientific advances.
+Please refer to this blog post for detailed information on all updates.

 Citation